-In Reply to: To Paul Mc: why should a power cord still influence the sound posted by BT on November 28, 2001 at 22:16:26:
+Re: To Paul Mc: why should a power cord still influence the sound

 First, the area where your stereo system is located happens to be one of the noisiest environments in your home!
 Add to that the RF and whatnot floating around in the air, and you have a wonderful 6 foot long antenna in your power cord.